UP CM, SP chief condole Amar Singh's death

 Adityanath conveyed his condolences to the bereaved family members and described the former SP leader as a senior and experienced politician.
 Akhilesh Yadav tweeted a photograph of Singh with his father and SP patriarch Mulayam Singh Yadav.

-"Emotional tributes and condolences on being deprived of Amar Singhji's death," the SP chief wrote on Twitter.
+"Emotional tributes and condolences on being deprived of Amar Singhji's love and affection," the SP chief wrote on Twitter.
 Former Rajya Sabha MP and senior Congress leader Pramod Tewari also condoled the death of Singh, saying that they shared a personal relation.

 ALSO READ